 Here and now

 So, here we are, 2017.
-Reunions came out in April, and I've already created covers for upcoming stories (including Alumni - season eight), because that world I delved into is never silent.
+Reunions came out in April; To Be Sure kind of wrote itself and will be out later this year.
+I've already created covers for upcoming stories (including Alumni - season eight), because that world I delved into is never silent.

 I have other stories in my head, jotted on paper, half-written.
 I have to write.
 I'd love for you to have a read of what I write, but whether you do or your don't I have to write.
 And let's face it, it's cheaper than a holiday!